-Government-funded contracts often consist of a base period of performance and options for the performance of certain future activities.
+Government-funded contracts often consist of standalone procurement orders or a base period of performance and options for the performance of certain future activities.
 The value of goods and services subject to options may constitute the majority of the total value of the underlying contract, as in the case of the 19C BARDA Contract.